UDST/orca/docs/core.rst

 Cache Scope
 ~~~~~~~~~~~

-Cached items have an associated "scope" that allows the simulation framework
+Cached items have an associated "scope" that allows Orca to automatically
-to automatically manage how long functions have their results cached before
+manage how long functions have their results cached before re-evaluating them.
-re-evaluating them.
 The three scope settings are:

 * ``'forever'`` (the default setting) -
   Results are cached until manually cleared by user commands.
 * ``'iteration'`` -
-  Results are cached for the remainder of the current simulation iteration.
+  Results are cached for the remainder of the current pipeline iteration.
 * ``'step'`` -
-  Results are cached until the current simulation step finishes.
+  Results are cached until the current pipeline step finishes.

 Managing the Cache
 ~~~~~~~~~~~~~~~~~~